lexicHQ/docs/creating-telegram-bot.md

 # Build

 Once you have created a bot by following the steps [here](create-your-bot.html).
-Go to your `main.ts` file and copy paste the following code:
+Go to your `main.js` file and copy paste the following code:

 ```
 export class Bot {
-  private args: any;

-  constructor(args:Object){
+  constructor(args){
     this.args = args;
   }